michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 ## The Stereotype vs. The New Reality

 For decades, finance professionals—particularly accountants and controllers—have battled the "bean counter" stereotype: detail-oriented, historically focused, compliance-driven, and somewhat disconnected from the operational realities of the business.
-This perception, while increasingly outdated, persists in many organizations.
+This perception, while increasingly outdated, persists in many organisations.

 As David Parmenter notes in his book "The Leading-Edge Manager's Guide to Success" (2011), "Yesterday's finance team was renowned for producing financial information that was too late, too detailed, and not focused on what matters to the management team."
 This observation captures the fundamental challenge that modern financial controllers must overcome.